 How to Diagnose Autism Professionally

 While everyone’s knee-jerk reaction to asking a question is to ask the internet, this isn’t always the best practice.
 Helpful information lives online, but an accurate diagnosis can only come from a medical professional.
-If you believe your child or loved one is in need of autism spectrum disorder treatment programs in Westchester, NY, you need to visit a doctor for a proper diagnosis.
+If you believe your child or loved one is in need of autism spectrum disorder treatment programs, you need to visit a doctor for a proper diagnosis.
 Instead of using a medical test, the doctor will review and evaluate the behaviors, actions, and overall development of the child to determine if they have the disorder.

 ASD is recognizable beginning at age 18 months, but a reliable diagnosis can be made by a medical professional around the age of two.
 Unfortunately, many children fail to receive a proper diagnosis until years later, leading to less effective treatment and support.
 The sooner you see a professional to learn how to diagnose autism, the sooner your child can begin an early intervention program.

 As parents learn how to diagnose autism, they learn about the two steps doctors take to come to their diagnosis.
 The first step is conducting a developmental screening of where the child stands on the development timeline.
 During this screening, doctors may interact with the child to see how they respond, move, play, and behave.
 They might also ask parents questions regarding how the child moves, plays, and communicates at home.
 This will help them to determine if the child is behind in development based on their age.

 Every child should visit their doctor for regular checkups to determine if their health and development are on the proper timeline.
 Ages for these appointments tend to be:

 - Nine months

 During the 18-months and 24-month visit, children tend to be screened for ASD.
 More appointments might be necessary if the doctor believes the child is behind in their development.